OUR JOURNEY

 Inspire gives you the opportunity to serve a missionary family on the field while experiencing life in another culture and everyday life on the mission field.
 It provides a way to be immediately useful in ministry on the field, with the goal of supporting, strengthening and furthering other missionaries’ ministries.
 Whether you’re interested in pursuing full-time missions work, or just want the (amazing) opportunity of experiencing another culture while giving an invaluable service to a family on the field, this experience will give you insight into what it’s really like to live and serve on the mission field, either for your future plans, or as you interact with missionaries sent from your home church, deepening your ability to encourage and support them in the future.

 Inspire is a dual purpose program.
 It was conceived as a way to help missionaries on the field who needed a little extra help or margin for a variety of reasons - from language learning or developing a new ministry, to recovering from trauma/stress/burn-out or needing extra help with younger kids.
 As it developed, we realized it also had the added benefit of giving the people coming over a way to experience “real life” on the field, the ins and outs, highs and lows, frustrations and complications.
 This is not an action-packed week-long VBS experience, but everyday life on the mission field, with unique and interesting places to explore, alongside the challenges and struggles of everyday life in another culture.
-The following information will give you a quick overview of our vision for the program, what you can expect and how to prepare mentally, emotionally and practically. |

 Overview: